The-OpenROAD-Project-Attic/Resizer/README.md

 first liberty file or with the SDC set_wire_load command is used to make parasitics.

+The `set_design_size` command set the corners of the die (for DEF DIEAREA) and core (placeable area) of the design.
+All dimensions are in microns.

 The `resize` command resizes gates and then uses buffer insertion to repair maximum capacitance and slew violations.
 Use the `-resize`, `-repair_max_cap` and `-repair_max_slew` options to invoke a single